 CSRHub provides access to corporate social responsibility and sustainability ratings and information on 17,267+ companies from 135 industries in 133 countries.
 Managers, researchers and activists use CSRHub to benchmark company performance, learn how stakeholders evaluate company CSR practices and seek ways to change the world.

 CSRHub rates 12 indicators of employee, environment, community and governance performance and flags many special issues.
-We offer subscribers immediate access to 41 million detailed data points from our 291-plus data sources.
+We offer subscribers immediate access to 118 million detailed data points from our 525-plus data sources.
 Our data comes from nine socially responsible investing research firms, well-known indexes, publications, “best of” or “worst of” lists, NGOs, crowd sources and government agencies.
 By aggregating and normalizing the information from these sources, CSRHub has created a broad, consistent rating system and a searchable database that links each rating point back to its source.
-The rapidly expanding CSRHub dataset principally adheres to the Global Reporting Initiative (GRI) G3.1 guidelines.

 CSRHub is a B Corporation, an Organizational Stakeholder (OS) with the Global Reporting Initiative (GRI), a silver partner with Carbon Disclosure Project (CDP), a founding member of The Alliance of Trustworthy Business Experts (ATBE) and supports both the Global Initiative for Sustainability Ratings (GISR) and the International Integrated Reporting Committee (IIRC).
 See our B Corporation page to learn more.